pretix/pretix-docs/docs/guides/widget.md

 Data attributes are reactive.
 Thus, you can use JavaScript to change them.
-Once the user started the checkout process, pretix does not update data attributes in the existing checkout process.
+Once the user has started the checkout process, pretix does not update data attributes in the existing checkout process.
 Doing so would interrupt the process and the user would have to start over.

 When updating data attributes through JavaScript, make sure you do not have a stale reference to the HTMLNode of the widget.